rchen/MBProgressHUD-BWMExtension/README.md

 ## CocoaPods

-The recommended approach for installating `MBProgressHUD-BWMExtension` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach for installating `MBProgressHUD+BWMExtension` is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
 For best results, it is recommended that you install via CocoaPods >= **0.35.0** using Git >= **2.3.2** installed via Homebrew.

 Install CocoaPods if not already available: